Club Q survivors, co-owner testify before Congress and ask federal lawmakers to take action

 Another said “the shooter was doing God’s work.”

-Haynes read the messages Wednesday during a congressional hearing on the rise of anti-LGTBQ rhetoric and violence across the United States.
+Haynes read the messages Wednesday during a congressional hearing on the rise of anti-LGBTQ rhetoric and violence across the United States.

 MORE CLUB Q SHOOTING NEWS